Successions

 Once the testament is filed with the court, anyone named as a legatee then files a request with the court to acquire the deceased person’s property according to how it was allocated to them in the deceased person’s will.
 A judgement of possession will finalize a legatee’s right to the property.

-Judgement of Possession in Louisiana
+Obtaining a Judgment of Possession in Louisiana

 A judgment of possession in Louisiana is a court order that transfers the title of a deceased person's assets to their heirs or legatees.
 It is the final step in the succession process.